 How Do You Unlock a Layer in Photoshop CS5

-You have probably found this tutorial because you have encountered a Photoshop CS5 roadblock that is stemming from the lock icon displayed at the right side of a layer, such as in the image below.
+You have probably found this tutorial because you have encountered a Photoshop CS5 roadblock that stems from the lock icon displayed on the right side of a layer, such as in the image below.